What is a Credit Report

 I know my credit score.
 Do I have to check my credit report?

-Even if you know your credit score, you need to check your credit report at least once per year.
+Even if you know what’s your credit score range, you need to check your credit report at least once per year.

 Checking your credit report may reveal inquiries for loans that you didn’t apply for.
 You might see balances on credit cards you didn’t use.
 These are evidence of identity fraud.
 The faster you stop identity fraud, the easier it is to clean up.
 You might also be surprised to see a medical or utility bill in collections.